One of the fundamental differences between traditional waterfall delivery and agile delivery is planning.

 Once the team starts Sprinting, start measuring planned versus actual velocity.
 Replace the old velocity with the new, actual numbers, for future planning.
 Importantly, don’t adjust old figures or re-estimate old Backlog items based on your new data.

 Be aware that planning out every Sprint for an entire quarter introduces significant uncertainty, even if just from the perspective of natural variability.
-The futher our the team forecasts their load versus capacity the more likely their estimations will be inaccurate.
+The further our the team forecasts their load versus capacity the more likely their estimations will be inaccurate.

 Ensure that the forward plan for Sprints is adjusted each Sprint Review and expectations set with stakeholders and the Product Owner regarding what can be delivered and when.